DEShawResearch/fs123/README.md

 for CXX, CC, TARGET_ARCH, CPPFLAGS, CFLAGS, CXXFLAGS, LDFLAGS, and LDLIBS.
 If prerequisites are installed in places that are not automatically found by your toolchain, set one or more environment variables before calling make.
-E.g., on xenial 16.04, after installing gcc6 from the ppa:ubuntu-toolchain-r/test repository, we build and test with:
+E.g., on xenial 16.04, one can use gcc6 from the ppa:ubuntu-toolchain-r/test repository, with:
 ```bash
 $ env CC=gcc-6 CXX=g++-6 make -f .../GNUmakefile check
 ```